centuryglass/IntraPaint/doc/tool_guide.md

 4. **Brush opacity slider**: Sets the exact brush opacity, between 0.0 (fully transparent) and 1.0 (fully opaque).
 5. **Brush hardness slider**: Sets the brush edge hardness.
 At 1.0 brush edges are completely solid, at 0.0 brush edges fade evenly from the center.
 6. **Tablet pen pressure controls**:  These controls are only visible after IntraPaint first detects a connected drawing tablet.
 Pen pressure can be connected to any combination of size, opacity, and hardness, to scale those values down as pressure decreases.
+7. **Antialiasing checkbox**:  When checked, extra smoothing will be applied to jagged pixel edges when drawing.
+This is most useful when hardness is near 1.0.
-7. **"Filter selection only" checkbox**:  When checked, the brush will only make changes within [selected](#selection-tools) content.
+8. **"Filter selection only" checkbox**:  When checked, the brush will only make changes within [selected](#selection-tools) content.
-8. Examples of available filters.
+9. Examples of available filters.

 ---
 ### ![Smudge tool icon](./tool_icons/smudge_icon.png) Smudge tool (M)